expertanalytics/xal/content/about/employees/stian/index.md

 email: stian@xal.no
 ---

-Stian finished his masters thesis at The University of Oslo in the spring of 2016.
-During his time as a student he got exposed to several programming languages, such as R, Python, Scheme, Java, and Javascript.
-In his work experience following that, first as a concultant for Knowit and then as a software engineer for Cognite, he spent a lot of time in the JVM world with Java and Scala.
+Stian finished his master's thesis at The University of Oslo in the spring of 2016.
+During his time as a student, he got exposed to several programming languages, such as R, Python, Scheme, Java, and Javascript.
+In his work experience following that, first as a consultant for Knowit and then as a software engineer for Cognite, he spent a lot of time in the JVM world with Java and Scala.

-Stian believes in letting the compiler and linting tools do as much work as possible, because then he as the developer have fewer options to shoot himself in the foot.
+Stian believes in letting the compiler and linting tools do as much work as possible because then he as the developer have fewer options to shoot himself in the foot.
 Following that, he is an eager supporter of strict, functional languages such as Haskell and Scala.